aubreyrhodes/MiniMiniProfiler/Readme.md

-MiniMini Profiler is a port of Mini Profiler that is aimed a beginning rails programmers.
+MiniMini Profiler is a fork of Mini Profiler that is aimed a beginning rails programmers.

 To install add the following to your gemfile and then run the `bundle` command: